Course guide of Pharmaceutical Chemistry 1 (2041137)

 - In order to better weigh the grade or in the event of any reasonable doubt about the individual work carried out by the student, as well as about the knowledge acquired during the development of practical teaching, the teacher may take oral tests and / or INDIVIDUAL practices COMPLEMENTARY that will be governed by the evaluation criteria described in section 2 of the General Evaluation Criteria section.

 - The students summoned to practices as substitutes have the obligation to attend the day of the call at the indicated time.
-The student who does not justify his absence adequately will not be summoned again.
+The student who does not justify his/her absence adequately will not be summoned again.

 Extraordinary assessment session

-Students who have not passed the subject in the ordinary call will have an extraordinary call.
+- Students who have not passed the subject in the ordinary call will have an extraordinary call.
 All students may attend it, regardless of having followed a continuous assessment process or not.
-Students will have to take and pass, in addition to the theoretical exam, a practical exam in the laboratory.
-Both tests will be governed by sections 2 and 3 of the General Evaluation Criteria established in this Teaching Guide.
+In the extraordinary call, students will have to take and pass a single test that will be divided in two parts:

 Single final assessment

-The Regulations for the Evaluation and Qualification of Students of the University of Granada (https://goo.gl/uHfqJy) contemplates the realization of a Single Final Evaluation to which those students who for work reasons, health, disability or any other duly justified cause cannot comply with the Continuous Evaluation method.
+- The Regulations for the Evaluation and Qualification of Students of the University of Granada (https://goo.gl/uHfqJy) contemplates the realization of a Single Final Evaluation to which those students who for work reasons, health, disability or any other duly justified cause cannot comply with the Continuous Evaluation method.

-To qualify for the single final evaluation, the student, in the first two weeks of teaching the subject or in the two weeks following enrollment if it has occurred after the start of the subject, will request it through the electronic procedure, to the Director of the Department alleging and proving the reasons that assist him for not being able to follow the continuous evaluation system.
+- To qualify for the single final evaluation, the student, in the first two weeks of teaching the subject or in the two weeks following enrolment if it has occurred after the start of the subject, will request it through the electronic procedure, to the Director of the Department alleging and proving the reasons that assist him for not being able to follow the continuous evaluation system.
 The Director of the Department to which the request was addressed, after hearing the teaching staff responsible for the subject, will resolve the request within 10 business days.
 Once this period has elapsed without the student having received an express written response, the request will be deemed estimated.

 Additional information